-On arrival you follow the the treacherous trail through the woods which has bunting all along the path.
-You then reach an opening where you can choose where to go to first.
+On arrival at BeWILDerwood Cheshire you follow the the treacherous trail through the woods which has bunting all along the path.
+You reach an opening where you can choose where to go to first.
 There is lots of different areas to explore.
 Boggle Village, Slippery Slopes which are huge slides to whizz down, Miss Mash Maze which took us a while to get out of, Twiggle Whizzer which includes more slides and a park, Wobbly Wires which are amazing zip wires and a smaller one more suitable for toddlers, the Sky Maze, The Broken Bridge.
 Everything is quite spread out so it never feels too busy.
 There was never really long queues on the slides.
-I am not sure if it is because you are in a forest surrounded by trees and fresh air but despite being in a park, Bewilderwood Cheshire feels really calm and peaceful.
+I am not sure if it is because you are in a forest surrounded by trees and fresh air but despite being in a park, BeWILDerwood Cheshire feels really calm and peaceful.

-What is the best age to visit Bewilderwood Cheshire?
+What is the best age to visit BeWILDerwood Cheshire?

-The big slides were a huge hit for all three children.
-There is a wide slide so they could all go on together (or you could go on with your little one) and also single slides which my 4 year old was fine to go on.
+The big slides were a huge hit for all three of my children.
+There is a wide slide so they could all go on together (or you could go on with your baby or toddler) and also single slides which my 4 year old was fine to go on.

-I personally think Bewilderwood Cheshire would suit up to the age of 12 especially if you are going as a group of friends and they can run around together.
+I personally think BeWILDerwood Cheshire would suit up to the age of 12 especially if you are going as a group of friends and they can run around together.

-Can you get food and drink at Bewilderwood Cheshire
+Can you get food and drink at BeWILDerwood Cheshire?

-Yes you can buy food and drink from Bewilderwood Cheshire.
+Yes you can buy food and drink from BeWILDerwood Cheshire.
 Hot food like jacket potatoes, pasties and soup.
 Which will be perfect during the colder months.
 There is also a selection of sausage rolls (which look amazing) and sandwiches to choose from.
 Sweet snacks and hot & cold drinks are also available.

 There are plenty of picnic tables dotted around the woodland to sit and enjoy your food.
 They are also situated close to play areas and slides so your children can play whilst you can sit with a drink and watch them.

-Is it worth the price?
+Is BeWILDerwood Cheshire worth the price?

-With this in mind, Yes Bewilderwood is worth the cost.
+With this in mind, Yes it is worth the cost.
 There are no hidden extras, you can take a picnic and drinks and you can spend the whole day there.
 Of course it is a treat.
 A great way to celebrate a child’s birthday or a school holiday treat.
 It is not somewhere we will pay to go every weekend but I have promised the kids a visit in the Summer holidays – and we cannot wait!!

-We have been asked to review Bewilderwood Cheshire in exchange for a honest review.
+We have been asked to review BeWILDerwood Cheshire in exchange for a honest review.

 Check out some of our other favourite things to do in Merseyside and Cheshire.